-2. Summary of the objectives and outcomes identified in the Plan Needs Assessment Overview presented in this document, as well as the input received through an extensive community engagement process, the City has established the following four goals to guide its strategies during program years 2015-2019.
-The outcomes liusted are what the City expects to fund exclusively with the federal funds received under the Community Development Block Grant (CDBG) program, the HOME Partnerships Investment program, the Emergency Solutions Grant (ESG) program, and the Housing Opportunities for Persons with AIDS (HOPWA) program.
+2. Summary of the objectives and outcomes identified in the Plan Needs Assessment Overview

+This document is the result of the planning process and provides the roadmap for city strategies to accomplish Consolidated Plan goals over the next five years.
+Following collection and review of the data presented in this document, as well as the input received through an extensive community engagement process, the City has established the following four goals to guide its strategies during program years 2015-2019.
+The outcomes listed are what the City expects to fund exclusively with the federal funds received under the Community Development Block Grant (CDBG) program, the HOME Partnerships

+Investment program, the Emergency Solutions Grant (ESG) program, and the Housing Opportunities for Persons with AIDS (HOPWA) program.
 The City hopes to leverage these funds with other programs to have a greater impact.